seven-hills-technology/seven-hills-technology.github.io/_posts/2018-10-29-why-use-gsuite-reseller.markdown

 An email and productivity platform is unlikely to be the only software a company uses.
 A G Suite reseller can help you find other products on the marketplace that integrate with your existing systems for the purposes of accounting, time tracking, invoicing, project management, and more.
 In many cases, the reseller may also be able to build custom software to provide a more specific need or integration.

-# When should you go directly to Google?
+# When Should You Go Directly to Google?

 As helpful as working with a G Suite reseller can be, it may also be unnecessary for your business.
 Generally a reseller is going to be unecessary if the following applies to your business.